Joint Base Elmendorf-Richardson Military Defense Lawyers

 Call today to consult with a high-powered military defense attorney.

-Military personnel working at Joint Base Elmendorf-Richardson, Alaska deserve the best military lawyers possible to defend them at their court-martial or administrative separation hearing.
+Military personnel working at Joint Base Elmendorf-Richardson, Alaska deserve the best military defense lawyers possible to defend them at their court-martial or administrative separation hearing.

 If you or a family member are stationed at Joint Base Elmendorf-Richardson, Alaska and are suspected of a military crime such as sexual assault or if you are facing an administrative separation, Article 15, show cause board, letter of reprimand or GOMOR, then contact our military attorneys immediately.